-Follow surgeon's directors if different than below:

-- 1. Wash your hands w fore and after. - 2.
-Remove tape/dressing liscard.
-Do remove the Steri-StripsTM.
-If the dressing is stuck, moist with remove all saline and slowly remove. - 3.
-Check the incision for redness age. - 4.
-Clean the area around the interpretation gauze soaked in normal saline (buy at a medical supply or drug state at all y with a clean towel. - 5.
-Apply a new dressing the incision it led. - 6.
-Do not apply creating ointments to the inc - 7.
-Tell your surgeound family doctor immediate, you think you have an infection.
+Fol llow surgeon's directions if different than below: 1.
+Wash your hands we fore and after.
+2. Remove tape/dressing the discard.
+Do the remove the Steri-Strips TM .
+If the dressing is stuck, mois.
+With remove all saline and slowly remove.
+3. Check the incision for redness lage.
+4. Clean the area around the interaction gauze soaked in normal saline (buy at a medical supply or drug stream at an arrow with a clean towel.
+5. Apply a new dressing the incision in the led.
+6. Do not apply created or ointments to the inc 7.
+Tell your surgeound family doctor immediate , you think you have an infection.